danielayamashita/Project3-Behavioral-Cloning/writeup.md

 ![Center Image](./images/Center-Image.png)
 ![Flip Image](./images/Flip-Image.png)

+Moreover, I used the left and right cameras in order to improve the performance of the driving.
+In order to reduce the total numbel of images I toke half of the images by taking only the pair images in the chronological sequence.

-After the collection process, I had 20000 number of data points.
+After the collection process, I had approximately 20000 number of data points.
 I then preprocessed this data by normalization based on the following formula:

 ```sh
 pixel_normalized = pixel/255 -0.5